-Longhorn football coaches want players to pee like champions
+Longhorn Football Coaches Want Players to Pee Like Champions

-Tom Hermann is trying to change the culture as the new head coach of the Texas Longhorns, from the field to the locker room... and apparently to the bathroom.
+The new head coach for the Texas Longhorns is trying to change the team culture, from the field to the locker room.
+And apparently the bathroom.

 According to a tweet sent out by Anwar Richardson of Yahoo Sports and Orangebloods.com, the coaching staff is asking players to monitor their hydration levels by checking the color of their urine.